 There is no other more personal wall decor than something you’ve created yourself.
 It is extremely satisfying to be able to decorate your home with your own artwork.

-Today I’m going to share a couple of new paintings I did this past week in hopes that it will inspire you to consider (if you haven’t already) trying your hand at it.
+Today I’m going to share a new painting I did this past week in hopes that it will inspire you to consider (if you haven’t already) trying your hand at it.

 I recently came across this artwork on Sarah’s blog, Life on Virginia Street, and loved it.
 It has both a cheerful and a relaxed vibe and I thought it might look good in my master bathroom.